YonatanKra/ggrc_website/wp-content/plugins/modern-events-calendar-lite/readme.txt

 43. WordPress Event Calendar - Daily view(Fluent View Layouts Addon)

 == Changelog ==

+= v 6.5.5 – 2 May 2022 =
+- Fixed: The content of third party plugin on single event pages
+- Fixed: Some PHP notices

 = 6.5.4 – 27 April 2022 =
 - Added: An option to prevent sending new event notifications after creating an event with super admin email